-The New York State Senate yesterday passed legislation to enhance the criminal penalties for assaulting employees of a county social services district while in performance of their duties.
+The New York State Senate today passed legislation, sponsored by Senator Marty Golden (R-C-I, Brooklyn), to enhance the criminal penalties for assaulting employees of a county social services district while in performance of their duties.
 The bill (S7720) represents a three-way agreement with the Governor and Assembly.

 In April, the City of New York released the latest data on social service workers assaulted on the job.
 Last year, 61 employees of the City’s three social services agencies were assaulted while performing their job duties, a 10 percent increase from 56 assaults in 2010.